juletx/academic-website/content/en/authors/julen-etxaniz/_index.md

     url: https://www.ehu.eus/en/web/informatika-fakultatea/home

 # Short bio (displayed in user profile at end of posts)
-bio: Student in Master in Language Analysis and Processing at the [Faculty of Informatics](https://www.ehu.eus/en/web/informatika-fakultatea/home) of the [University of the Basque Country (UPV/EHU)](https://www.ehu.eus/en/en-home).
-Graduate in Informatics Engineering with speciality in Software Engineering.
+bio: PhD Student in Language Analysis and Processing at the [Faculty of Informatics](https://www.ehu.eus/en/web/informatika-fakultatea/home) of the [University of the Basque Country (UPV/EHU)](https://www.ehu.eus/en/en-home).
+Graduate in Computer Engineering with speciality in Software Engineering.
+Master in Language Analysis and Processing.

 # Interests
 interests: